-When patients, physicians and legislators attempted to hold the makers of Valium accountable for the harm they caused, the label ‘tranquilizer,’ the term ‘anxiolytics’ was introduced.
-This new term described a newer crop of benzodiazepine tranquilizers—Xanax, Ativan, Klonopin—that were more potent but carried smaller dosage labels, deceiving patients into thinking that they were taking a smaller amount.
-In reality, they were actually taking a dose as much as 20 times more potent than an equivalent dose of Valium.
+In the 1970s, when patients, physicians, and legislators attempted to hold the makers of Valium accountable for the harm they created, the term ‘anxiolytics’ was introduced.
+This new term described a newer crop of benzodiazepines—Xanax, Ativan, Klonopin—that were more potent but carried smaller dosage labels, deceiving patients into thinking they were taking a smaller amount.
+In reality, they were taking a dose as much as 20 times more potent than an equivalent dose of Valium.

-In benzodiazepine studies and medical literature the term low dose is subjective, or often used without any quantifying amount.
-There is no agreement on the exact range of dosages intended by this term and seems to be used in an arbitrary fashion.
+In benzodiazepine studies and medical literature, the term “low dose” is subjective or often used without any quantifying amount.
+There is no agreement on the exact range of dosages intended by this term, and it seems to be used arbitrarily.

-Because certain benzodiazepines are dosed in amounts that may sound “low dose,” such as lorazepam (Ativan), clonazepam (Klonopin) and alprazolam (Xanax) the dosages can be misleading.
-For example, 0.5 milligrams of Klonopin, 1 milligram of Ativan and 0.5 mg of Xanax are equivalent to 10 milligrams of Valium.
+Because certain benzodiazepines are dosed in amounts that may sound “low dose,” such as lorazepam (Ativan), clonazepam (Klonopin), and alprazolam (Xanax), the dosages can be misleading.
+For example, 0.5 milligrams of Klonopin, 1 milligram of Ativan, and 0.5 mg of Xanax are equivalent to 10 milligrams of Valium.
 This means that 0.5 mg of Klonopin may likely require a lengthy taper for safe cessation.
 (To convert a benzodiazepine dose using the Ashton Equivalence, click here).

-The three most potent benzodiazepines (or ‘anxiolytics’) are alprazolam (Xanax), clonazepam (Klonopin) and lorazepam (Ativan) which are 10–20 times (lorazepam is 10x more potent; clonazepam and alprazolam are 20x more potent) more potent than diazepam.
-This difference is often disregarded and the drugs prescribed in excessive dosage because the prescriber is unaware of the equivalent dosages of the benzodiazepines.
+The three most potent benzodiazepines (or ‘anxiolytics’) are alprazolam (Xanax), clonazepam (Klonopin), and lorazepam (Ativan) which are 10–20 times more potent than diazepam.

-So while, say, 0.5mg of Xanax (alprazolam) sounds like a “small dose” or “low dose,” compared to someone taking 10mg of Valium (diazepam), it is not; they are, in fact, equivalent.
-Someone taking 4mg of clonazepam (Klonopin), which is the maximum recommended dosage for panic disorder, may have no idea that they are being prescribed the equivalent of 80mg of Valium!
+So while 0.5mg of Xanax (alprazolam) sounds like a “small dose” or “low dose,” compared to someone taking 10mg of Valium (diazepam), it is not; they are, in fact, equivalent.
+Someone taking 4mg of clonazepam (Klonopin), the maximum recommended dosage for panic disorder, may have no idea that they are being prescribed 80mg of Valium!
 Four certainly sounds “small” compared to eighty; in reality, they are essentially the same thing (or equivalent).
-And while, for some, 0.5mg of Xanax (alprazolam) might be efficiently metabolized without notable effects, for others it may not be, causing adverse effects.

 Low Doses Are Not Safe Doses

-According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40 week taper is 0.5 -1 mg of Valium (or less), which is 0.03 mg of Klonopin or Xanax.
-It is essential to note the lowest doses available for Klonopin, Ativan and Xanax are at least 10-20x more potent than the safest, lowest recommended dose to stop a benzodiazepine.
+According to Professor Heather Ashton, a medical expert on benzodiazepines and withdrawal, a safe dose to stop Valium after approximately a 40-week (or longer) taper is 0.5 -1 mg of Valium (or less), which is 0.03 mg of Klonopin or Xanax.
+It is essential to note the lowest doses available for Klonopin, Ativan, and Xanax are at least 10-20x more potent than the safest, lowest recommended dose to stop a benzodiazepine.